lkissick/screenplay_oscars_analysis/README.md

     pip install -r requirements.txt

 ## Data Source
-Download and palce the data from the following link into the data/ directory:
+Download and place the data from the following link into the data/ directory:
      https://www.kaggle.com/datasets/gufukuro/movie-scripts-corpus/data

 ## Running the Scripts